HelmetBro/reinforcement_deep_learning/README.md

-* Three algorithms have been implemented: a2c, ddqn, and mcpg.
+Markup :  ## Actor to Critic, Double Deep Q-Learning, Monte-Carlo Policy Gradient ##

-* All three models were run, tested, and trained based off of
+Markup : Three algorithms have been implemented: a2c, ddqn, and mcpg.
-* our personal implementations of the algorithm.
+Markup : All three models were run, tested, and trained based off of Markup : our personal implementations.

 ```